bby/360-video-tips/README.md

 * Lighting will be in the shot
 * Embrace ambient light
-* Theres two cameras each dealing with exposure, flat lighting is good as each lens gets a consitent exposure
+* There are two cameras each dealing with exposure, flat lighting is good as each lens gets a consitent exposure
-* This is a point and shot sub £200 camera it will artifact in darkness and won't handle things like a Arctic white out
+* This is a point and shoot sub £200 camera, it will artifact in darkness and won't handle things like an Arctic white out
 * Avoid positioning your talent directly under any overhead lights

 # Audio